Why to use a dry fix ridge system

-Dry fix systems boast real benefits however, as they can vary, it’s important to give any potential dry system detailed consideration to ensure it meets the specification needs.
+Dry fix ridge systems are typically quicker and easier to install than mortar fixed ridge tiles, provide better ventilation and will perform more reliably.
+However, as they can vary, it’s important to give any potential dry system detailed consideration to ensure it meets the specification needs.

 Most quick fix systems include all the relevant components needed for a simple, secure installation including:

 - Ridge batten brackets

 - Ridge union clamps